JRNY Connected Fitness Platform

 Business Landscape

-JRNY launched as BowFlex’s response to the growing connected fitness market, where hardware products were increasingly paired with digital coaching and subscription services.
+JRNY launched as BowFlex’s response to the connected fitness market, where hardware products were increasingly paired with digital coaching and subscription services.

 Revenue Drivers